pusher/chatkit-mobile-coding-challenge/README.md

 understanding the problem space and laying out the design of your solution, with some notes on why the design is a good one.

-A well thought design with an incomplete implementation will be judged better than a complete solution alone.
+**A well thought design with an incomplete implementation will be judged better than a complete solution alone.**

+Consider particularly:

+- The data model you will present to the user of the code
+- How you will structure your data internally in order to present a considtent model of data to the user of the code, avoiding exposing confusing states
+- How you will communicate changes in your model to the end user

 ## Example session